Ary0405/GLITCH/README.md

 enables farmers to explore alternative avenues for selling their produce and increase their profits.

 ## Other information:
-The app provides daily news relevant to farmers in their area, including information about subsidies and other benefits.
+The app provides daily news, weather relevant to farmers in their area, including information about subsidies and other benefits.
 Additionally, the app provides educational resources to help farmers improve their knowledge and skills related to farming.